Ile Saint-Jean campaign: 1758 Campaign

 Not every inhabitant of the island submitted to British orders and turned themselves in.
 In a letter sent by Rollo dated October 10 that “numbers have fled to Canada and carried off great quantities of cattle by means of 4 Schooners” Another letter from Captain Bond dated October 12, stated that the troops were having difficulty in getting the citizens to submit to commands.
 As well he mentioned that an armed schooner with six guns on board was assisting fugitives.
-These fugitives were Acadians trying to escape from British control and fear of deportation.
+These fugitives were Acadians trying to prevent themselves from being deported.
 Once the letter got in the hands of Rear Admiral Philip Durell, the successor at Louisbourg, sent Captain Maximillian Jacobs to destroy the ship that was helping the inhabitants flee.
-During the taking over of Ile Saint-Jean by the British, an Acadian refugee camp in Miramichi, the closest port, area existed from 1756–1759.
-It was unknown to the British and sheltered Acadians who were escaping deportation.
+During the Ile Saint-Jean campaign, an Acadian refugee camp in Miramichi, the closest port, area existed from 1756–1759.
+It was unknown to the British and sheltered Acadians who were evading deportation.
 Some inhabitants went there on small boats but the camp was in poor conditions with over a thousand people who ended up dying there from disease and starvation.
 The people who went to the camp in hopes of a better situation, returned and face deportation since the conditions were incredibly bad.
 Some escaped into the interior of the island and remained hidden for several years as they lived of stray livestock and wild game.
 Nicolas Gautier was among those who assisted settlers escaping the north shore of Ile Saint-Jean.
-Coming from a prominent Acadian family who was known for their opposition to the British.
+He came from a prominent Acadian family who was known for their opposition to the British.
 An Acadian historian is noted for saying that Nicolas’ father was one of the most important personages in Acadia in his time.
 The Gautier family had moved from Acadia to Ile Saint-jean around 1749.

 As the deportation operation continued, on October 14, a schooner arrived at Port-la-Joye from Pointe-Prime (now Eldon, Prince Edward Island) carrying Noel Doiron and 50 other Acadians.
 On October 20, Doiron and his family embarked on the ill-fated transport the Duke William.
 Of the three thousand deportees included, roughly 600 had been shipped over to Ile Royale earlier and then sent across the Atlantic well before Nov.
 4 on the Mary.
 Almost half of the people on board the Mary died of disease, most of them children.
 Historian Earle Lockerby estimates that 255 out of 560 passengers died.
 Another transfer occurred with two ships, Sukey and Mary, where 600 prisoners were sent to St. Malo from Louisbourg.
 The Mary was loaded with prisoners from Ile Saint-Jean as for the other ship was carrying people mainly from Louisbourg and Ile Royale.
 There were also an additional 14 ships that were used as transports used in the deportation of Ile Saint-Jean.
 The Journal of Boscawen shows the list of the Vessels which was written on September 11, 1758.